lucrus73/Prisoners-Chess/Readme.md

 ## Overview

 Prisoners' Chess (PC for short) is a free, powerful UCI chess engine forked from Stockfish.
-It aims to implement the Prisoners' Chess variant  outlined [here](https://www.chess.com/forum/view/chess960-chess-variants/prisoners-chess).
+It aims to implement the Prisoners' Chess variant  outlined [here](https://www.chess.com/forum/view/chess960-chess-variants/prisoners-chess), but, as of today, it's a work in progress.
 Like Stockfish, it is not a complete chess program and requires a UCI-compatible GUI (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.